solvebio/solvebio-python/README.md

 Configuring the Client
 -------

-The Solvebio python client can be configured by setting system environment variables.
+The SolveBio python client can be configured by setting system environment variables.
 Supported environment variables are:

 `SOLVEBIO_API_HOST`